IF YOU HAVEN’T READ BOOKS 1 AND 2

 “Yes,” Helen said.
 “We had running water, a camping stove with a large gas container, and there was a small but functioning toilet.”

-Imogen, the curvaceous blonde said, “For a while, we cried and then we tried reassuring each other and our whole situation felt hopeless.
-I remember after a while we even discussed how we could perform a mass suicide, but Helen wouldn’t hear of it.”
+Imogen, the curvaceous blonde said, “For a while, we cried, and then we tried reassuring each other although our situation seemed hopeless.
+I remember after a while, we even discussed how we could perform a mass suicide, but Helen wouldn’t hear of it.”

 Helen laughed briefly.
 “I think that was my incentive to keep it together.
-And that, was how our journey together started.”
+And that was how our journey of survival started.”